 Can I Sue if My Colorectal Cancer Was Misdiagnosed?

-Yes, you can certainly sue your doctor or hospital if you received an incorrect or delayed colorectal cancer diagnosis.
+Yes, even with informed consent, in New York, you can certainly sue your doctor or hospital if you received an incorrect or delayed colorectal cancer diagnosis.
 Cancer grows rapidly.
 Our Albany cancer misdiagnosis lawyers can help you gather sufficient evidence to prove that you had a much higher survival rate if your doctor had correctly diagnosed you months or years ago.
+This means your doctor acted outside of the reasonable person standard.

-You can also file a wrongful death lawsuit against your doctor if your loved one died due to cancer misdiagnosis.
-These types of medical malpractice claims can be quite complex which is why you need top-notch legal counsel on your side.
+You can also file a New York wrongful death lawsuit against your doctor if your loved one died due to cancer misdiagnosis.
+These types of medical malpractice claims can be quite complex, so you need top-notch legal counsel.
 An Albany cancer misdiagnosis lawyer at Bailey, Johnson & Peck can help you recover fair financial compensation for your loved one’s cancer death.

 Damages for Diagnostic Errors